 Ipswich Borough Assets Developments Limited was incorporated on 21 January 2020.
-The following Directors of Ipswich Borough Assets Developments Limited are members of Ipswich Borough Council: Colin Kreidewolf and Jane Riley.
-The Chief Executive and the Heads of Housing and Community Services, and Culture and Environment are also Directors.
+The following Directors of Ipswich Borough Assets Developments Limited are; members of Ipswich Borough Council: Jane Riley and Colin Kreidewolf.
+The Chief Executive, and the Director (Culture & Environment).
+The Director (Housing, Communities & Finance s151) - ceased to be a IBAD Director 27/7/21.

-As at 31 March 2021, all the allotted called up ordinary share capital of the Company was owned by the Council.
+As at 31 March 2022, all the allotted called up ordinary share capital of the Company was owned by the Council.
 The Council therefore has a controlling influence.